Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 This is particularly powerful method if you want to run large numbers of participants (1000) covering a large number of stimuli sets.
 If however you wish to make use of the quota node for each stimuli set, then you will need to use the Randomiser Node to individually set a quota for each option.

 There are 2 possible methods of setting up the Counterbalance Node.
-If you need to counterbalance the contents of multiple spreadsheet columns between participants, you will need to use method 1.
-If you only need to counterbalance the contents of one spreadsheet column between participants, you can use either method.
-Which method you choose will depend on whether it is more convenient for you to make a separate spreadsheet for each of your stimuli sets (method 1), or to include all your stimuli sets in separate columns of one spreadsheet (method 2).
+If the elements you need to counterbalance are drawn from multiple spreadsheet columns for each participant -- for example, stimuli and correct answers -- you will need to use method 1.
+If the elements you need to counterbalance are drawn from a single spreadsheet column for each participant -- e.g., a single stimulus per trial -- you can use either method.
+Which method you choose in this case will depend on whether it is more convenient for you to make a separate spreadsheet for each of your stimuli sets (method 1), or to include all your stimuli sets in separate columns of one spreadsheet (method 2).

 1) Image of Configuration Options of the Counterbalance Node: